 - How you’re going to encourage your customers to buy.

-- Whether you’re focused on gaining a few high-paying customers, or generating trade from more customers who spend less.
+- Whether you’re focused on gaining a few high-paying customers, or generating trade from more customers with lower budgets.

 - Whether you intend to encourage repeat business, by offering incentives for instance, or concentrate on recruiting new customers.

 - when they will buy and at what price